 It is focused on supporting employees, either as an individual, as part of a team or organisation, to achieve improved business performance and operational effectiveness.

 Speciality/Niche Coaching –

-The coach is an expert in addressing one particular aspect of a person’s life, e.g. mindset, stress, career, or the coach is focused on enhancing a particular section of the community, e.g. entrepreneurs, women, youths.
+The Coach is an expert in addressing one particular aspect of a person’s life, e.g. mindset, stress, career, or the coach is focused on enhancing a particular section of the community, e.g. entrepreneurs, women, youths.

 Group Coaching –

-This is where the coach works with several individuals to achieve a common goal within the group or create an environment where individuals can co-coach each other.
+The Coach works with several individuals to achieve a common goal within the group or create an environment where individuals can co-coach each other.